jmayhugh1/DocumentationCreator/test-documentation.md

 Code Documentation

 # Introduction
 This document provides documentation for the code written in the given  file.

 # Usage
-This code is written to retrieve memory usage information from a specific EC2 instance and publish it as a CloudWatch metric.
+This code is written to retrieve memory information from a specific EC2 instance and publish it as a CloudWatch metric.

 # Dependencies
 The code requires the following dependencies: